roopam100/cp4i-ipost-cpc-pot/Messaging/Kafka-Experience/index.md

 [Return to Integration page](../index.md)

 Before starting these labs make sure that you have completed the kafka cluster connection setup **[Environment overview and Setup instructions.](../index.md#lab-sections)**
+* **[Create Connection to shared Kafka cluster.](Kafka-Pre-lab/index.md)** Steps to create Kafka connection and save credentials and certs for all Kafka labs.

 ## Lab Abstracts